Triangle Shirtwaist Factory fire: Fire

 At approximately 4:40 pm on Saturday, March 25, 1911, as the workday was ending, a fire flared up in a scrap bin under one of the cutter's tables at the northeast corner of the 8th floor.
 The first fire alarm was sent at 4:45 pm by a passerby on Washington Place who saw smoke coming from the 8th floor.
 Both owners of the factory were in attendance and had invited their children to the factory on that afternoon.

 The Fire Marshal concluded that the likely cause of the fire was the disposal of an unextinguished match or cigarette butt in a scrap bin containing two months' worth of accumulated cuttings.
 Beneath the table in the wooden bin were hundreds of pounds of scraps left over from the several thousand shirtwaists that had been cut at that table.
 The scraps piled up from the last time the bin was emptied, coupled with the hanging fabrics that surrounded it; the steel trim was the only thing that was not highly flammable.

 Although smoking was banned in the factory, cutters were known to sneak cigarettes, exhaling the smoke through their lapels to avoid detection.
-A New York Times article suggested that the fire may have been started by the engines running the sewing machines.
+A New York Times article suggested that the fire had been started by the engines running the sewing machines.
 A series of articles in Collier's noted a pattern of arson among certain sectors of the garment industry whenever their particular product fell out of fashion or had excess inventory in order to collect insurance.
-The Insurance Monitor, a leading industry journal, observed that shirtwaists had recently fallen out of fashion, and that insurance for manufacturers of them was "fairly saturated with moral hazard".
-Although Blanck and Harris were known for having had four previous suspicious fires at their companies, arson was not suspected in this case.
+The Insurance Monitor, a leading industry journal, observed that shirtwaists had recently fallen out of fashion, and that insurance for such stock was "fairly saturated with moral hazard".
+Although Blanck and Harris were known for having had four previous suspicious fire claims, arson was not suspected in this case.

 A bookkeeper on the 8th floor was able to warn employees on the 10th floor via telephone, but there was no audible alarm and no way to contact staff on the 9th floor.
 According to survivor Yetta Lubitz, the first warning of the fire on the 9th floor arrived at the same time as the fire itself.